libratom/libratom/README.md

 ## Model installation

 New spaCy releases are generally accompanied by newly trained models.
 Using different versions of models over the same collection may produce different results.
-When running the [entity extraction](#entity-extraction) command (see the next section), users may wish to select specific previously released versions of models, upgrade models that were previously installed, or install multiple models.
+Depending on your workflow and needs, you may wish to install earlier versions of models, upgrade models that were previously installed, or install multiple models.
 The model command assists with these tasks.

 To see detailed help for the model command, type: